aquto/moveRewards/EmbeddedOffer.md

 Embedded Offer Wall Offer
 =========================
 The embedded offer wall allows an offer to be embedded into any website.
-Following the instructions below to integrate.
+Follow the instructions below to integrate.

 ## Setup
 To embed an offer on a website, include the javascript library and an HTML tag in the page where the offers should be